 You start out with unlimited ammo for all weapons, but you can only use whatever weapon you run over.

 "Bringing All Back to the Raw Cult"

 This script "flattens" levels into something reminiscent of Wolfenstein 3D (albeit less blocky).
 Specifically, it makes all floor heights 0, all ceiling heights 1, and all platform heights 0.
 It also makes all liquids in the level into rapid floors conveyors like you've come to know in NEFX maps.
-This may render many singleplayer levels unbeatable, mainly due to issues with platforms, but it can make for a new, interesting, and funny multiplayer experience.
+This can make for a new, interesting, and funny multiplayer experience, but may render many singleplayer levels unbeatable, mainly due to issues with platforms.

 "Current Prison & the Myriad Deceit"

 All items are mines in this one, so the way to win is to avoid them and try to rack up points against your enemies with your fist or pistol.
 Good luck!

 This mod is mainly intended for netplay and you will need to turn on Aliens for it to work.
 It replaces all monster classes with identical large column scenery objects that don't move.
 You can't hurt them and they can't hurt you -- they can't even move -- but they sure can get in players' way, so be on the lookout and use that to your advantage to trap your enemies.